Orbital Linearization of Smooth Completely Integrable Vector Fields: Preliminary results

 The proof of the above lemma follows exactly the same lines as the proof of Ziglin of his lemma in \cite{Ziglin-Branching1982}, and our situation is simpler than the situation of meromorphic functions considered by Ziglin.

-Let $X$ be a smooth completely integrable vector field with a singularity at $O$.
-We will say that the smooth first integrals $F_1, \hdots, F_{n-1}$ of $X$ are \emph{adapted} first integrals if
+Let $X$ be a smooth completely integrable vector f\/ield with a singularity at $O$.
+We will say that the smooth f\/irst integrals $F_1, \dots, F_{n-1}$ of $X$ are \emph{adapted} f\/irst integrals if

 where $H_i = F_i^{(h_i)}$ denotes the homogeneous part (consisting of non-constant terms of lowest degree in the Taylor expansion) of $F_i$ at $O$.
-Using the above lemma to replace the first integrals $F_1, \hdots, F_{n-1}$ of $X$ by appropriate polynomial functions of them if necessary, from now on we can assume that $F_1,\hdots, F_{n-1}$ are adapted.
+Using the above lemma to replace the f\/irst integrals $F_1, \dots, F_{n-1}$ of $X$ by appropriate polynomial functions of them if necessary, from now on we can assume that $F_1,\dots, F_{n-1}$ are adapted.

-\subsection{The eigenvalues of $X$}
+\subsection{The eigenvalues of $\boldsymbol{X}$}

-The fact that $X$ admits $n-1$ first integrals implies that the $X$ is very resonant at $O$.
+The fact that $X$ admits $n-1$ f\/irst integrals implies that $X$ is very resonant at $O$.
 More precisely, we have:

-\begin{lem} Let $(X,F_1,\hdots,F_{n-1})$ be smooth nondegenerate at $O$, i.e. they satisfy the conditions of Theorem \ref{thm:SmoothLinearization}.
-Then the linear part of $X$ at $O$ is semisimple, and there is a positive number $\lambda > 0$ such that either all the eigenvalues of $X$ at $O$ belong to $\lambda \bbZ,$ or all of them belong to $\sqrt{-1} \lambda \bbZ.$ \end{lem}
+\begin{lem} Let $(X,F_1,\dots,F_{n-1})$ be smooth nondegenerate at $O$, i.e., they satisfy the conditions of Theorem~{\rm \ref{thm:SmoothLinearization}}.
+Then the linear part of $X$ at $O$ is semisimple, and there is a positive number $\lambda > 0$ such that either all the eigenvalues of $X$ at $O$ belong to $\lambda \bbZ$, or all of them belong to $\sqrt{-1} \lambda \bbZ$. \end{lem}

-\begin{proof} We can assume that $H_1,\hdots,H_{n-1}$ are functionally independent, where $H_i$ denotes the homogeneous part of $F_i$.
+\begin{proof} We can assume that $H_1,\dots,H_{n-1}$ are functionally independent, where $H_i$ denotes the homogeneous part of $F_i$.
 The equality $X(F_i) = 0$ implies that